hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 value.
 For example, revocation can be verified without revealing the credential identification number against a specific registry or the expiration date can be checked if the current date is less than the credentials validity period.

+This RFC does not cover communication between Issuers, Provers, or Verifiers.

 ## Issuers
 [issuers]: #issuers
-Issuers have the most complicated role due to the necessity of publishing signature verification keys to trusted oracles either under their control or another trusted party, managing to whom the credentials have been given, to be able to revoke them if incorrect data is signed or in the case of credential abuse or fraud.
-This RFC defines all functions needed by Issuers
+Issuers publish signature verification keys to trusted oracles, (either under their control or the control of a trusted party) and manage credentials that have been issued (revoking them if incorrect data was signed or in the case of credential abuse or fraud).

+This RFC defines the following functions needed by Issuers:

 - GenerateKeys: Create digital signature keys
 - GenerateSign: Create a digital signature
 - GenerateBlindSign: Create a blind digital signature
-- RevokeSignature: Revoke a digital signature either for incorrect data or behavior
+- RevokeSignature: Revoke a digital signature
 - UpdateKeys: Change digital signature keys to new keys or nullify to revoke
 - GenerateRevocationRegistry: Create a registry used for checking if a digital signature is currently valid
 - UpdateRevocationRegistry: Add or remove entries in a revocation registry or nullify to invalidate